obenjiro/vscode-arrr/README.md

 ### Extracting HTML into a new Component

-arrr allows easy extraction of HTML into new Angular components (in the same or other file).
+arrr allows easy extraction of HTML into new Angular components.
 Just select the HTML to extract, and arrr will handle all the rest:

-- It will identify all inputs to the newly created component.
+- It will identify all Inputs to the newly created component.
-- Replace extracted HTML with newly created component, while providing it with all the props.
+- Replace extracted HTML with newly created component, while providing it with all the Inputs.

 ![Example of HTML extraction](https://github.com/obenjiro/vscode-arrr/blob/master/assets/extract-to-dir.gif?raw=true)